 There Are Layers Between You and the People Performing Your Marketing Tasks

-Without direct two-way communication between the company and the digital marketing professional completing the work, brands often come across as less authentic, and businesses get less return on investment.
+Without regular communication between the company and the digital marketing professional completing the work, brands often come across as less authentic, and businesses get less return on investment.

 Some of Your Work is Going to Subcontractors